vyos/vyos-1x/CONTRIBUTING.md

-* A single, short, summary of the commit (recommended 50 characters or less, not exceeding 80 characters) containing a prefix of the changed component and the corresponding Phabricator reference e.g. `snmp: T1111:` or `ethernet: T2222:` - multiple components could be concatenated as in `snmp:
+* A single, short, summary of the commit (recommended 50 characters or less, not exceeding 80 characters) containing a prefix of the changed component and the corresponding development portal reference e.g. `snmp: T1111:` or `ethernet: T2222:` - multiple components could be concatenated as in `snmp:
   ethernet: T3333`
 * In some contexts, the first line is treated as the subject of an email and